What are internal controls and who is responsible for them?

 Why does Tufts have an internal audit function?

-AMAS exists by charter and by-law to assist university management and the Audit Committee of the Board of Trustees in effectively fulfilling their responsibilities.
+AMAS exists by charter and Trustee by-law to assist university management and the Audit, Risk and Compliance Committee of the Board of Trustees in effectively fulfilling their responsibilities.
 We are charged with reviewing the reliability and integrity of information; compliance with policies, plans, laws, and regulations; the safeguarding of assets; and the economical and efficient use of resources.

 What’s the difference between external and internal auditors?

 External auditors are independent of the university organization.
-The university enters into a contract with a public account firm to provide annual opinions on health and strength of the university’s financial statements to ensure the information presented accurately portrays Tufts’ financial condition.
-External auditors may also be government auditors that focus on university compliance with government regulations and grant award terms.
+The university enters into a contract with a public account firm to provide annual opinions on the accuracy of the university’s financial statements as presented.
+External auditors may also be government auditors that focus on university compliance with government regulations and the terms of grant and contract awards.

 Internal auditors are an integral part of the university organization and provide ongoing monitoring and assessment of university operations.
 This includes evaluation of the adequacy of internal controls, the university’s level of compliance with government regulations, and the level of compliance with university policies and procedures by the various components of the university community.